 Access to alumni data is a privilege, not an entitlement.
 Students found to solicit their peers or who mass email members of the community may lose this privilege.
 Common sense and courtesy should always prevail.

-Students seeking an introduction to an alum or with questions on alumni-related matters should contact Alumni Relations at alumni@chicagobooth.edu, 773.702.7731, or chicagobooth.edu/alumni.
+Students seeking an introduction to an alum or with questions on alumni-related matters should contact the Alumni Engagement team at alumni@chicagobooth.edu, 773.702.7731, or chicagobooth.edu/alumni.